edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 });
 ```

 The `DeepFetchPlugin` can parse both HTML and JSON documents to extract the page assets that must be deep fetched.
-For {{ PRODUCT_NAME }} projects that are headless (i.e. the front end communicates with the backend through an API), you'll typically use the JSON option.
-However if the backend and front-end endpoints are communicating using HTML responses then you'll want to use the HTML option.
-Note that you can mix both HTML and JSON configuration objects in the an array passed to the `DeepFetchPlugin`.
+For {{ PRODUCT }} projects that are headless (i.e., the front-end communicates with the backend through an API), you should typically use the JSON option.
+However, if the backend and front-end endpoints are communicating using HTML responses, then you should use the HTML option.
+You can mix both HTML and JSON configuration objects in the array passed to the `DeepFetchPlugin`.

 ### Deep Fetching Urls in JSON Responses {/* deep-fetching-urls-in-json-responses */}

-For JSON responses, you'll pass the `DeepFetchPlugin` an array of [DeepFetchJsonConfig interface](/docs/api/prefetch/classes/sw_DeepFetchPlugin.default.html#jsonConfigs) objects.
+For JSON responses, you should pass the `DeepFetchPlugin`, which is an array of [DeepFetchJsonConfig interface](/docs/api/prefetch/classes/sw_DeepFetchPlugin.default.html#jsonConfigs) objects.
 These `DeepFetchJsonConfig` objects describe the asset URLs in the JSON response that should be prefetched.
 For example, the snippet below finds product images to deep fetch for a category page response:

 ```js filename="service-worker.js"
 new DeepFetchPlugin([